alphagov/govuk-design-system/src/components/panel/index.md

 {% from "_example.njk" import example %}

 The panel component is a visible container used on confirmation or results pages to highlight important content.
-{{ example({ group: "components", item: "panel", example: "default", html: true, nunjucks: true, open: false, size: "m", loading: "eager" }) }}
+{{ example({ group: "components", item: "panel", example: "default", html: true, nunjucks: true, rails: true, open: false, size: "m", loading: "eager" }) }}

 ## When to use this component